jamessanford/kegs/README.md

 To attach disk images, use the F4 button to enter KEGS configuration.

 The touch screen acts as a big trackpad for the mouse.
-To click and drag, for example to pull down GS/OS menus, you need to Long Press first)
+To click and drag, for example to pull down GS/OS menus, you need to Long Press first.

 What's not ready yet:
 - No audio.